s348831/CDU-Group-305/README.md

 There are a number of libraries that need to be installed for these programs to work.

-You can install them by running these commands in your windows terminal:
+You can install them by running these commands in your windows terminal (this might take a few minutes):

 pip install Pillow